Egorikhin/angular/aio/content/guide/attribute-directives.md

 To summarize, Angular found the `appHighlight` attribute on the **host** `<p>` element.
-It created an instance of the `HighlightDirective` class and injected a reference to the `<p>` element into the directive's constructor which sets the `<p>` element's background style to yellow.
+It created an instance of the `HighlightDirective` class and injected a reference to the `<p>` element into the directive's letructor which sets the `<p>` element's background style to yellow.

 {@a respond-to-user}